vmtk/SlicerExtension-VMTK/README.md

 Extracted centerlines are saved into a model node if a model node is selected as `Centerline model`.

 If a markups curve node is selected as `Centerline curve` then branches are split into separate curve nodes.
 Geometrical properties (length, average radius, curvature, torsion, tortuosity) are computed if a table node is chosen as `Quantification results`.
+Important: make sure that all endpoints are reachable (none of them are connected with a straight line to some other points in the tree), as unreachable endpoints may make computation run endlessly.

 `Voronoi diagram` is a surface similar to medial surface, which is used for searching path between branch endpoints.
 This model can be saved for quality checks and for getting a surface where branch endpoints can be robustly placed on.